Director of Graduate Studies

-Undergraduate courses may also be considered as part of a full-time course load, but do not count towards a graduate degree.
+Undergraduate courses may also be considered as part of a full-time course load, but do not count toward a graduate degree.
 Since undergraduate courses are not covered by a tuition waiver, students must pay for such courses.
-Graduate reading proficiency courses (FRN, ITL, POR 500) fulfill the language requirement and count towards a full-time course load but not towards a graduate degree.
-According to University requirements, a minimum of a "B" average must be maintained in all graduate coursework.
-After taking the practicum (SPN 691) students may choose to enroll in SPN 692, 693, 694 in the first year of study as part of a required 12 credit load until they reach the point where their full-time credit load is 9 credits.
-Equivalent courses taken at other universities may be certified as fulfilling specific required courses in this department, but only six graduate course credits of any kind can be transferred.
+Graduate reading proficiency courses (FRN 500, ITL 500, POR 500) fulfill the language requirement and count toward a full-time course load but not toward a graduate degree.
+According to University requirements, a minimum of a B average must be maintained in all graduate coursework.
+After taking the practicum (SPN 691), students may choose to enroll in SPN 693 as part of a required 12-credit load until they reach the point where their full-time credit load is nine credits.
+Equivalent courses taken at other universities may be certified as fulfilling specific required courses in this department, but only six graduate course credits of any kind may be transferred.

 M.A. in Hispanic Languages and Literature

-M.A. in Hispanic Languages and Linguistics
+M.A. in Hispanic Languages and Literature with a Concentration in Hispanic Linguistics

 M.A. in Romance Languages